Olesya Shmagun

 Olesya Valentinovna Shmagun (Олеся Валентиновна Шмагун; born 21 August 1987) is a Russian investigative journalist.
 She worked for the Russian newspaper Novaya Gazeta and the Organized Crime and Corruption Reporting Project (OCCRP).
 Shmagun is one of the founders of the iStories media outlet.

 Education

 Olesya Shmagun was born on 21 August 1987.
 In 2012, she graduated from the MSU Faculty of Journalism.
 From 2012 to 2015, Shmagun studied full-time postgraduate studies at Moscow State University and on 23 June 2017 she received her Candidate of Philological Sciences degree.
 The topic of her doctoral thesis was "Small" newspaper Petrogradskiy Listok in the period between the two revolutions of 1917.
+In 2023, she graduated from the Princeton School of Public and International Affairs with a Master in Public Policy degree.

 Career

 Shmagun has worked as a journalist for various organisations, including AvtoRadio, Gazeta, Vzglyad and Izvestia.
 She also worked for two year for The Village outlet.
 In 2013 and 2014, she worked as a curator at the Moscow City Library Centre, which was engaged in the development of libraries in Moscow.
 Since the summer of 2015, she has been working at the Organized Crime and Corruption Reporting Project.

 On 30 April 2020, it became known that Russian journalist Roman Anin and Olesya Shmagun are launching the Important Stories investigative journalism outlet.
 In January 2021, Shmagun left the outlet.

 On 20 August 2021, Shmagun was included in the list of persons performing the functions of "foreign agents" in Russia.